IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

     If you are viewing the <a href="{{guide.pdf}}" target="_blank">PDF</a> of the lab guide, you can access the video <a href="https://ibm.github.io/SalesEnablement-L4-watsonx-AssistantForZ/Setup/_videos/zassitIngest-final.mp4" target="_blank">here</a>.

-## Verify the document that is ingested is now returned as a source file for a query.
+## Verify the document that is ingested is now returned as a source file for a query
 Use the watsonx Orchestrate AI assistant builder to verify your document ingestion.

 1. Hover over the **Home** (![](_attachments/homeIcon.png)) icon and click **Preview**.